Ahkila/simple_shell/README.md

-0x16.
-C - Simple Shell
-C
-Group project
-Syscall

-Resources
-Read or watch:

-Unix shell
-Thompson shell
-Ken Thompson
+**SIMPLE SHELL PROJECT**

+*Concepts*

+For this project, we expect you to look at these concepts:

-Everything you need to know to start coding your own shell concept page man or help:
+#Everything you need to know to start coding your own shell

-sh (Run sh as well)
+#Approaching a Project

+_Background Context_

+//Write a simple UNIX command interpreter.//

 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-General
+**General**

-Who designed and implemented the original Unix operating system Who wrote the first version of the UNIX shell
+#Who designed and implemented the original Unix operating system
+#Who wrote the first version of the UNIX shell
-Who invented the B programming language (the direct predecessor to the C programming language) Who is Ken Thompson
+#Who invented the B programming language (the direct predecessor to the C programming language)
+#Who is Ken Thompson
-How does a shell work
+#How does a shell work
-What is a pid and a ppid
+#What is a pid and a ppid
-How to manipulate the environment of the current process What is the difference between a function and a system call How to create processes
+#How to manipulate the environment of the current process
+#What is the difference between a function and a system call
+#How to create processes
-What are the three prototypes of main
+#What are the three prototypes of main
-How does the shell use the PATH to find the programs How to execute another program with the execve system call How to suspend the execution of a process until one of its children terminates What is EOF / “end-of-file”?
+#How does the shell use the PATH to find the programs
+#How to execute another program with the execve system call
+#How to suspend the execution of a process until one of its children terminates
-Copyright - Plagiarism
-You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
-You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
-You are not allowed to publish any content of this project.
-Any form of plagiarism is strictly forbidden and will result in removal from the program.
+#What is EOF / “end-of-file"

 Requirements
 General
 Allowed editors: vi, vim, emacs